Cobb K12 Library Media

 • Genrefication of the fiction collection

-• Easily accessible technology, such as laptops, desktops, and tablets, available for students
+• Easily accessible technology available for students

 • Video production resources, such as green screens, cameras, apps, etc.